Geospatial Technology & Data Science

 Have you ever wondered how Waze and Google Maps work?
 These apps (and countless others) use geospatial technology to display data.
 Geospatial technology is an information technology field of practice that acquires, manages, interprets, or otherwise uses data focusing on the geographic and spatial contexts.

-- Architects, engineers, surveyors, data scientists and cartographers all use geospatial technology.
+- Archaeologists, architects, engineers, police and fire fighters, marketing and business, surveyors, data scientist, biologists and earth scientists all use geospatial technology.

 - Increasingly, public works employees need some knowledge of geospatial technology for their work.